Home Car Shopping Best Kia Soul Years to Buy Used

 2023 Kia Soul in blue.

 Despite not straying far from its original concept and styling, the Soul returned for 2020 as all-new.
 Its trim levels swelled from three to six.
-However, the cutesy Plus Wagon and Extreme Wagon monikers are gone, replaced by trim names like GT-Line, X-Line, and other more mainstream tags.
+However, the cutesy Plus Wagon and Extreme Wagon monikers are gone, replaced by trim names such as GT-Line, X-Line, and other more mainstream designations.
 Kia did update the Soul’s nose and tail, striking a more technical pose.
-Kia dropped the base engine, leaving the 2.0L 4-cylinder to do the heavy lifting.
-It now generates 147 horsepower and uses a continuously variable automatic transmission (CVT) to transfer grunt to the front wheels.
+Kia dropped the base engine, leaving the 2.0-liter 4-cylinder to do the heavy lifting.
+It now generates 147 hp and uses a continuously variable automatic transmission (CVT) to transfer grunt to the front wheels (FWD).
 The raucous 1.6-liter turbo was standard in the GT-Line Turbo Wagon; however, a new 7-speed automatic transmission switches the cogs.
-For 2021, Kia streamlined the turbo model’s name from GT-Line Turbo Wagon to just Turbo Wagon.
-In 2022, the manual transmission disappeared, and Kia slapped its new, hipper logo onto Soul models.
-Then, 2023 saw the departure of the turbo engine and the winnowing of trim levels from six back to four.
-When adding the new entry-level LX trim, Kia brought back the manual transmission.
+Kia dropped the redesigned 2020 Soul EV for North America because of supply issues.
+It never got to U.S. showrooms.
+Here are the major model-year changes:

 Second Generation (2014-2019)